jmcnamara/pytest_c_testrunner/Readme.md

 ## Using `pytest` as a testrunner for C unit test files

-This is an simple tutorial on how to use [`pytest`](http://pytest.org/latest/index.html) as a testrunner for C unit tests
+This is an simple tutorial on how to use [`pytest`](http://pytest.org/latest/index.html) as a testrunner for C unit tests.

-It includes documentation and working examples.
+It includes [documentation](http://pytest-c-testrunner.readthedocs.org) and working examples.

 ![image](https://raw.github.com/jmcnamara/pytest_c_testrunner/master/docs/source/_images/output.png)